DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 #### At the end of the project, what will happen with data in this storage solution?
 It is important to consider what will happen with data beyond the project period.
 This is particularly important when working with large data volumes.
 If applicable, indicate the termination date for the storage solution.

-#### At the end of the project, what will happen with data in this storage solution?
-If the chosen storage solution has access restrictions, describe who will have access and how access rights will be controlled.

 #### If applicable: How will access to the storage solution be controlled?
 If the chosen storage solution has access restrictions, describe who will have access and how access rights will be controlled.